niemca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Comments on the measurements and the original data set.

-The measurements from the previous section were constructed in the following way.
+The measurements from the previous section were constructed in the following way, according to the original data set instructions.

 The original measurements come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.